tableflip/postmsg-rpc/README.md

 * `funcName` - the name of the function to call
 * `options.targetOrigin` - passed to postMessage (see [postMessage docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) for more info)
     * default `'*'`
+* `options.postMessage` - function that posts a message. e.g. `document.querySelector('iframe').contentWindow.postMessage` for calling functions in an iframe or `window.parent.postMessage` for calling functions in a parent window from an iframe
+    * default `window.postMessage`

 The following options are for use with other similar messaging systems, for example when using [message passing in browser extensions](https://developer.chrome.com/extensions/messaging) or for testing: